 3-Make Sure That The Internet Is Working.

 The problem may be your Internet.
 Make sure that you have a connection to the internet.
-Try to connect to the Internet using another device, like your iPhone, Mac etc. If other devices can connect, we can assume that the problem is your iPad.
+Try to connect to the Internet using another device, like your iPhone, Mac, etc. If other devices can connect, like an iPhone, we can assume that the problem is your iPad.
 If you cannot get online, you may want to call your internet service provider.

 4-Reboot Your iPad and Your Wireless Router and Modem.